lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 > Make the money, don't let the money make you.
 Change the game, don't let the game change you. – Macklemore

-### What is a lifestyle business?

-A lifestyle business is a business set up and run by its founders primarily with the aim of sustaining a particular level of income and no more; or to provide a foundation from which to enjoy a particular lifestyle (from [Wikipedia](https://en.wikipedia.org/wiki/Lifestyle_business)).
-This is inherently a different path than raising money or joining an accelerator meant to prep you for investments.

 ### Introducing: Picnic Collective, Inc

-Picnic Collective, Inc's mission is to help and support solopreneurs and other bootstrapped founders to stay independent while building their lifestyle businesses and redefining what freedom, work, retirement and financial independence means to them.
+Picnic Collective's mission is to help and support solopreneurs and bootstrapped founders to stay independent while building their lifestyle businesses\[2\].

-We are what makes the journey less lonely, while keeping it fun and meaningful.
+Picnic Collective is what makes the journey less lonely, while keeping it fun and meaningful.
 We are the "phone a friend" when you need it.
 You, your aspirations and your business are the priority; investors aren't even part of the equation.
 We care about sustainable growth and preserving independence.

-Overall, we want to encourage more of the online equivalent of "buy local" and mom & pop shops.
-We want to see more "Lunch Money"s in this world!
+Overall, I want to encourage more of the online equivalent of "buy local" and mom & pop shops.
+I want to see more "Lunch Money"s in this world!

 Picnic Collective is on-brand for where I am in life.
-I hope to encourage more entrepreneurial folks to redefine what work, freedom and independence means to them.
-Personally, I've tried to [go down the traditional path](https://lunchbag.ca/my-journey-so-far/) in many aspects of my life and I've always found the most happiness and success when I strayed from it.
+I hope to encourage more entrepreneurial folks to redefine what work, retirement, freedom and financial independence means to them.

 ### Is this for me?

-Below are just a few ways that differentiate the Picnic Collective path to solopreneurship over traditional means of building a business:
+Below are just a few ways that differentiate the Picnic Collective path to a lifestyle business over traditional means of building a business:

 * **Sustainable growth and preserving independence** over hyper-growth through investment money
 * **Sufficiency** over abundance